persuaded9041/poke-solus-rgb/README.md

 When a Pokémon with a temporary Field Move is deposited into the PC, its Field Move will be erased.
 Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.

-Field Moves allow for more emphasis on a Pokémon's battle moveset.
+Field Moves allow for more emphasis on a Pokémon's battle moveset, and mitigate the need for HM Slaves.

 #### 3. Some new content is added, and some visual content is changed